 Three vaccines have received U.S. Food and Drug Administration (FDA) emergency use authorization:

 Learn more about how vaccines are evaluated for use by the FDA here.

 As vaccine supplies have begun to match demand, people may be able to choose a vaccine site that offers their preferred vaccine.

 No, the Foundation does not recommend one vaccine over another.
 The Foundation supports the use of the authorized COVID-19 vaccines for people living with CF and strongly encourages that people with CF discuss how to get vaccinated with their care teams.
 Read the Foundation's statements.

 Yes, people with CF have participated in vaccine clinical trials.
-Four people with CF participated in the Janssen clinical trials.
+Four people with CF participated in the J&J clinical trials.
 We are uncertain how many participated or what their experience was in the Pfizer-BioNTech and Moderna trials.
 However, 8% of people in the Pfizer-BioNTech clinical trials who received the vaccine and 5% of people in the Moderna trials who received the vaccine had chronic lung disease.

 You can find more information about vaccine clinical trials by visiting:

-Before getting a vaccine, people who are participating in a CF clinical trial should discuss getting the COVID-19 vaccine, and the timing of the vaccine, with the study doctor and/or research coordinator.
+People who are participating in a CF clinical trial should discuss getting the COVID-19 vaccine, and the timing of the vaccine, with the study doctor and/or research coordinator.

 Although there is no data regarding interactions, there is no reason to believe that the vaccines will interact with CF medications, including CFTR modulators.
 We strongly encourage all people with CF to get vaccinated after discussing it with their care team.

 Yes, the CDC states that people can receive a COVID-19 vaccine at the time they receive other vaccines, such as influenza or shingles vaccines.